Modifying and Enforcing Divorce + Custody Agreements in Connecticut

 An ongoing obligation may need to be enforced if one party fails to live up to its responsibilities.
 Similarly, an ongoing legal obligation may be subject to modification if circumstances have changed.
-At The Family Law Firm of Healy + Eliot, we handle the full spectrum of family law modification & enforcement cases, including those related to:
+At The Family Law Firm Healy Eliot + McCann, we handle the full spectrum of family law modification & enforcement cases, including those related to:

 - Child custody & visitation rights

 Know the Law: Modification Requires a Substantial Change in Circumstances

 It is important to understand what a modification is and what it is not.
 Connecticut courts are not interested in re-litigating the same child custody, child support, or spousal support case over and over again.